Levoileuxcodeur/Laurentides-region-housing-market/README.md

 The study will be biased towards our dream house characteristics:

--Minimum three bedrooms
+ - Minimum three bedrooms
--Minimum two bathroooms
+ - Minimum two bathroooms
--A decently sized house - between 1200 and 1500 sq.ft
+ - A decently sized house - between 1200 and 1500 sq.ft
--A decently sized land - between 10000 and 20000 sq.ft away from road noise -A garage so I can fullfill my handyman side
+ - A decently sized land - between 10000 and 20000 sq.ft away from road noise
+ - A garage so I can fullfill my handyman side

 #### Business questions this study intends to answer: